hoffoo/elasticsearch-dump/README.md

 BUGS:
 ==

 1. It will not do anything special when copying the _id (copies _id from source host).
-If _id is remapped this probably wont do what you want.
+If _id is remapped this probably won't do what you want.
 1. Should check if the bulk index requests starts getting large (in bytes), and force a flush if that is the case.
 Right now we silently fail if elasticsearch refuses a large request.
 1. Should assume a default port of 9200